digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 # Service Annotations

 DigitalOcean cloud controller manager watches for Services of type `LoadBalancer` and will create corresponding DigitalOcean Load Balancers matching the Kubernetes service.
 The Load Balancer can be configured by applying annotations to the Service resource.
-The following annotations can be used:
+The annotations listed below can be used.

+See example Kubernetes Services using LoadBalancers [here](examples/).

 ## service.beta.kubernetes.io/do-loadbalancer-protocol